MRCIEU/PHESANT/resultsVisualisation/README.md

 1. Root node (pink, circle): The root of the tree, whose child nodes are the top level categories in UK Biobank.
 2. Biobank category nodes (blue, circles): The Biobank category hierarchy found [here](http://biobank.ctsu.ox.ac.uk/showcase/label.cgi).
-3. Biobank category multiple fields (purple, circles): Used to group the set of binary variables generated from a given category multiple fields.
+3. Biobank category multiple fields (purple, circles): Used to group the set of binary variables generated from a given categorical (multiple) field.
-4. Biobank subgroups of category multiple fields (light purple, circles): A subset of category multiple fields have a large number of results and also have a natural set of groupings across their categories (41201, 41202, 41204, 41200, 41210) and so we split these into these groups so they are easier to consider when viewing PHESANT-vis.
+4. Biobank subgroups of category multiple fields (light purple, circles): A subset of category multiple fields have a large number of results and also have a natural set of groupings across their categories ([41201](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=41201), [41202](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=41202), [41204](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=41204), [41200](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=41200), [41210](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=41210) and so we split these into these groups (based on the starting letter of their coded value) so they are easier to consider when viewing PHESANT-vis.

 B. Results nodes: